Skarabaeus/ImageColorPicker/README.md

 WARNING
 -------
-Image Color Picker is in a very early state of development and not quite ready for production usage.
+Image Color Picker is in a very early state of development and hasn't been maintained in years.
+Pull requests are welcome :-)

 What does it do?
 ----------------